-All the B complex collects the vitamins that are necessary for the best brain function.
+The entire B complex brings together the vitamins that are necessary for better brain functioning.
 The B1, specifically, has excellent results against memory wear.
-It also helps prevent aging of the brain and is great for raising the spirits of people with depression.
+It also helps prevent brain aging and is fantastic for boosting the mood of people suffering from depression.

-Vitamin B1 also has the name "Thiamine" and is present in large amounts in the brain and all nerve tissues.
-It helps in the glucose absorption process and that is why it is perfect for preserving energy in the body.
-It also supports cardiovascular functions and contributes to better visual health.
+Vitamin B1 also has the name “Thiamine” and is present in large amounts in the brain and all nerve tissues.
+It helps in the process of glucose absorption and that is why it is perfect for preserving energy in the body.
+Also, it supports cardiovascular functions and contributes to better visual health.
 It is absolutely one of the most complete vitamins.